Yupelri (revefenacin)

 If your breathing problems quickly worsen after taking Yupelri, contact 9-1-1 right away.

 These are not all the possible side effects of Yupelri.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Yupelri.
+Talk to your doctor about what to expect when taking Yupelri.
+You also should call your doctor if you have any changes that concern you when taking Yupelri.

-If you experience an immediate hypersensitivity such as severe itching, swelling of the mouth tongue or face, or skin rash or hives after taking Yupelri, stop taking it and seek medical help right away.2,3
+If you experience an immediate allergic reaction after taking Yupelri, stop taking it and seek medical help right away.
+Symptoms of an allergic reaction include:2,3

-Before taking Yupelri, tell your doctor if you have:2,3
+Before taking Yupelri, tell your doctor if you:2,3

-• Eye problems like glaucoma, as this drug can make glaucoma worse
+• Have eye problems like glaucoma, as this drug can make glaucoma worse

 Yupelri may interact with other medicines.
 Before beginning treatment for COPD, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.